Background pattern

 Consult your doctor or pharmacist before starting to take Zalasta

-• Zalasta is not recommended for use in elderly patients with dementia as it may have serious adverse effects.
+• Zalasta is not recommended for use in elderly patients with dementia, as it may have serious side effects.

-• Medications of this type may cause unusual movements, especially in the face or tongue.
-If this happens after taking Zalasta, tell your doctor.
+• Medicines of this type can cause unusual movements, especially in the face or tongue.
+If this happens to you after taking Zalasta, tell your doctor.

-• Very rarely, medications of this type produce a combination of fever, rapid breathing, sweating, muscle stiffness, and a state of confusion or drowsiness.
-If this happens, contact your doctor immediately.
+• Very rarely, medicines of this type produce a combination of fever, rapid breathing, sweating, muscle stiffness, and a state of confusion or drowsiness.
+If this happens to you, contact your doctor immediately.

-• Weight gain has been observed in patients taking Zalasta.
+• A weight gain has been observed in patients taking Zalasta.
 You and your doctor should check your weight regularly.
-If necessary, your doctor may help you plan a diet or refer you to a nutritionist.
+If necessary, your doctor can help you plan a diet or consider referring you to a nutritionist.

 • High levels of sugar and fats (triglycerides and cholesterol) in the blood have been observed in patients taking Zalasta.
-Your doctor should perform blood tests to monitor your blood sugar and fat levels before starting Zalasta and regularly during treatment.
+Your doctor should perform blood tests to control your blood sugar and fat levels before you start taking Zalasta and regularly during treatment.

-• If you or a family member has a history of blood clots, consult your doctor, as medications of this type have been associated with blood clot formation.
+• If you or a family member have a history of blood clots, consult your doctor, as medicines of this type have been associated with the formation of blood clots.

-If you have any of the following conditions, inform your doctor as soon as possible:
+If you suffer from any of the following diseases, inform your doctor as soon as possible:

-• Stroke or transient ischemic attack (temporary lack of blood flow to the brain).
+• Stroke or transient lack of blood flow to the brain (temporary stroke symptoms).

 • Parkinson's disease